 While sitting in the living room in front of the fire, my Mother and I began to discuss why people do the things they do.
 Since it was Friday, Preparation Day, we had been discussing the Sabbath, the Israelites in the desert, and resting on the day.
 The conversation turned to decisions people make and what causes them to make them.
 My mother, I'll call her Mom from here on, made a statement that opened my eyes as to something I have written about in these pages, but now see in a slightly different light.

 Now, Mom is not a Sabbath-keeper.
 She has always heard that Sunday was the sabbath and was surprised that I believed differently.
 I explained the history of the day and why I believe it is still the day God set aside for us.
-The subject moved to our grandkids, we have 12 of them, and the older ones have graduated from college and have found jobs.
+The subject moved to our grandkids, my wife and I have 12 of them, and the older ones have graduated from college and have found jobs.
 I mentioned that some have jobs that require them to work on the Sabbath and, while they agree that the Sabbath is a command from God, they still work on the Sabbath when required.
 I made the comment that it was disobedience to God's commandment.
 We discussed that for a bit.
 That was when Mom made the statement that opened my eyes.

 "My way or the highway..."